 This page only appears if there are files in the configuration channel.
 You can remove files or copy the latest versions into a set of local overrides or into other central configuration channels.
-Check the box next to files you want to manipulate and click the respective action button.
+Check the box next to files you want to manipulate, then click the action button at the bottom.